Tania Long: During World War II

-By early 1940, it became evident that Hitler would invade the Low Countries and France, and Tania got her family out of France to Ireland.
-At that time, all American civilians were ordered out of the European war zone by the United States government, which then sent three ships to Ireland to pick them up, taking Tania's son and mother to the United States.
+By early 1940, it became evident that Hitler would invade the Low Countries and France, and Long got her family out of France to Ireland.
+At that time, all American civilians were ordered out of the European war zone by the United States government, which then sent three ships to Ireland to pick them up, taking Long's son and mother to the United States.

 In February 1941, an article appeared in the New York Herald Tribune: "The 19th annual Front Page Ball of the New York Newspaper Women's Club was held last night [at] the Waldorf-Astoria Hotel.
 Mrs. Franklin D. Roosevelt, the wife of the President, was the special guest of honor.
 The highlight of the evening was the presentation of two awards [...] by Mrs. Roosevelt for outstanding work by New York City newspaper women during 1940.
 The prize winners in the contest sponsored by the club were Miss Tania Long, war correspondent of the New York Herald-Tribune, and Miss Kay Thomas [...] of The New York Sun."

 Assigned job during World War II

 On November 22, 1941, Tatiana Long and Raymond Daniell married in London.
 Tania left the Herald Tribune and joined The New York Times in February 1942.
 Remaining based in London for the duration of World War II, Ray and Tania returned twice to their home in Westport, Connecticut, where they had two months of vacation.
-Here, Tania was reunited with her son and mother.
-In 1944, Tania was asked to do a job for the Office of Strategic Services (forerunner of the CIA) and was assigned to the headquarters of the First Army in Spa, Belgium, which was already occupied by US forces.
+Here, Long was reunited with her son and mother.
+In 1944, Long was asked to do a job for the Office of Strategic Services (forerunner of the CIA) and was assigned to the headquarters of the First Army in Spa, Belgium, which was already occupied by US forces.
 As war correspondents for The New York Times, Tania and Ray followed the Allied forces into Berlin in 1945.
-Ray arrived there the day the Allies entered Berlin, and Tania followed the day after.
+Ray arrived there the day the Allies entered Berlin, and Long followed the day after.

-During World Wars I and II, Tania and her parents' possessions, including the Long family papers and photos, had been stored in a downtown Berlin warehouse.
+During World Wars I and II, Long and her parents' possessions, including the Long family papers and photos, had been stored in a downtown Berlin warehouse.
 Though the warehouse had been bombed, everything they owned was intact.
 With the termination of the war, Tania remained in Germany and assisted her husband in The New York Times coverage of the Nuremberg Trials.
 There, Long began to write about living conditions in post-war Germany, describing the "dangerous effect of fraternization by American troops in Germany on the American occupation policy."

 Secretary of War Robert P. Patterson honored war correspondents, including Long, at an event in Washington on November 23, 1946.